• Skip to primary navigation

 Instructions

-4. Hit oil in a pan and fry Bori (also known as sun-dried lentil dumplings).
+• Heat up some oil in a pan and fry the Bori, those wonderful sun-dried lentil dumplings.

-14. Remove the mix-veg from the flame and serve it hot with Khichuri or Steamed Rice.
+• Once done, remove the heavenly mix-veg, or Bengali Palong Shaker Ghonto, from the flame and serve it piping hot with Khichuri or Steamed Rice and Dal.

 Notes

-• You may use any other oil instead of Mustard oil, however, the pungent flavor of mustard oil makes ghonto more flavorful.
+• You have the option to substitute any other oil in place of Mustard oil, but the strong taste of mustard oil adds more flavor to ghonto.

 Nutrition